iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.3/report.md

 > I have a OnePlus 6t and Samsung Galaxy Tab 5Se, both running Android 10.
 The app isn't compatible with either of them.
 Both these devices are fairly popular.
 Can you please update the app and make it compatible, please?<br> :date: __2021-01-21 18:55:00__

 > Unfortunately this app has not notified me of alerts for many months.
 No audio to alerts.
 I have reinstalled the app, kept it updated but nothing has fixed the fault and I see many others reporting the exact same fault for many months also.
 I have emailed the developers repeatedly but never had a reply?<br> :date: __2021-01-20 12:22:34__

-> Have you stopped doing check in and chat during vaccination programme.
-Only had 2 calls in January.
-Have just installed updated app.
-My husband has had no notifications for months.<br> :date: __2021-01-20 10:29:45__

-> Impossible to get account deleted once signed up.
-Zero response from anyone at GoodSAM or RVS.<br> :date: __2021-01-20 03:49:08__